varvet/serenade.js/README.md

 ## HTML5 Local Storage

-Monkey.Model can transparently cache objects in HTML5 local storage.
+Serenade.Model can transparently cache objects in HTML5 local storage.
 Working with local storage is identical to working with the in-memory identity map, and document or collections cached in HTML5 local storage are affected by the `refresh` option in just the same was as those cached in memory.
 The only